MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nn-d3d12-id3d12graphicscommandlist1.md

 ## -description

-Encapsulates a list of graphics commands for rendering, extending the inteface to support programmable sample positions, atomic copies for implementing late-latch techniques, and optional depth-bounds testing.
+Encapsulates a list of graphics commands for rendering, extending the interface to support programmable sample positions, atomic copies for implementing late-latch techniques, and optional depth-bounds testing.
 <div class="alert"><b>Note</b>  This interface, introduced in the Windows 10 Creators Update, is the latest version of the <a href="https://msdn.microsoft.com/1BF282A7-F6D4-43A9-BDAD-D877564A1C6B">ID3D12GraphicsCommandList</a> interface.
 Applications targetting Windows 10 Creators Update should use this interface instead of <b>ID3D12GraphicsCommandList</b>.</div><div> </div>

 ## -inheritance